 POMPL provides biopsy kits upon request.
 Each biopsy kit consists of a formalin-filled plastic container, a history sheet and a business reply label addressed to our laboratory.
-You can also request a FedEx shipping prepaid labels.
+We offer Priority Mail delivery through USPS.
+You can also request FedEx shipping prepaid labels.

 In order to help us process and diagnose your tissue samples, we offer the following guidelines.